-- (Monuments not affected) The consent (Form 18) of the registered owner and registered proprietor of the affected lot to the correction; - (Monuments affected) The consent (Form 18) of the registered owner and registered proprietor of the affected parcel and any adjoining registered owner who may be affected by the correction.
+- For Monuments not affected, the consent (Form 18) of the registered owner and registered proprietor of the affected lot to the correction; - For Monuments affected, the consent (Form 18) of the registered owner and registered proprietor of the affected parcel and any adjoining registered owner who may be affected by the correction.
+Where the correction is to dimensions, area or volume where corners have not been monumented, for example a volumetric format plan or a survey under standard 3.22, consents to the correction may be required.

-Registered owner and registered proprietor are defined in the Land Act 1994 and Land Title Act 1994 and could include, but not be limited to, lessee, mortgagee, grantee of an easement, grantee of a profit a prendre, covenantee, etc. If the changes substantially affect the boundaries of the land and/or the common boundary of the parcel and road, the consent of the Local Government may be required.
+Registered owner and registered proprietor are defined in the Land Act 1994 and Land Title Act 1994 and could include, but not be limited to, lessee, mortgagee, grantee of an easement, grantee of a profit a prendre, covenantee, etc. If the changes substantially affect the boundaries of the land and/or the common boundary of the parcel and road, the consent of the Local Government, the State or other registered owners and registered proprietors may be required by the Registrar.